 In addition, through Dr. Emil Nutrition’s partnership with Vitamin Angels, for every bottle of Dr. Emil Nutrition product you buy, a child in need gets a 6-month dose of essential vitamins.
 So buying from Dr. Emil Nutrition doesn’t only benefit you - it benefits others as well.

-In conclusion, you might get enough collagen through your diet.
+In conclusion, you might get enough collagen through your diet, or you might choose to start slowly adding more collagen rich foods to your routine.
 However, if you’re serious about adding collagen to your diet, you might want to consider buying an integral collagen supplement.

 Integral collagen is gelatin broken down into smaller amino acid chains called peptides.
 These peptides can be quickly absorbed into the bloodstream and efficiently utilized by the body for improved hair, skin, and nails, and bone and joint support.